loader

 In Python, a loader is responsible for loading a module or package into a Python runtime environment.
 Loaders are a crucial part of Python’s import system, as they define how to fetch and execute the code of a module or package.

-When you import a module, Python uses a loader to locate and load the module’s code.
-The loader checks that the module is available in the namespace and ready for use.
+When you import a module, a finder first locates it and returns a module spec.
+Python then uses the loader named by that spec to load the module’s code.
+The loader then executes that code in the module’s namespace, populating it so the module is ready for use.
 Loaders can vary based on the source of the module, such as file systems, zip files, or even network locations.

 Example